Shame penalty of Leipzig: Consequences

+BFC Dynamo was a representative of both the Stasi and the capital.
+The club was therefore viewed with more suspicion than affection.
+The privileges of BFC Dynamo and its overbearing success in the 1980s made fans of opposing teams easily aroused as to what they saw as manipulation by bent referees.

-Due to the alleged long-standing decisions that had gone the way of BFC Dynamo, a tense and aggressive mood could be seen before the match.
+Due to decisions for a long time had allegedly gone the way of BFC Dynamo, a tense and aggressive mood could be seen before the match.
 After the controversial penalty decision of referee Stumpf, unprecedented decisions were made at the association level of East German football.
 The chairman of 1.
 FC Lokomotive Leipzig Peter Gießner and high-ranking SED officials in Bezirk Leipzig spoke openly of fraud and demanded that such important matches should no longer take place during the trade fair, "since even the foreign guests could notice some of the filth".

-SED General Secretary Erich Honecker and the Secretary for Security, Youth and Sport in the SED Central Committee Egon Krenz were fed up with the "football question" and the "BFC question".
-And the constant rioting at the guest performances of BFC Dynamo around the country was annoying in the SED Politburo.
+With the incident being shown on East German television, protests flowed into the office of the Secretary for Security, Youth and Sport in the SED Central Committee Egon Krenz from outraged citizens and SED party members at a time when the SED was preparing for its 11th Party Congress.
+The SED General Secretary Erich Honecker and Krenz were fed up with the "football-question" and the "BFC-discussion".
+And the constant rioting at BFC Dynamo matches across the country was a source of concern for the SED Politburo.
 Stumpf was consequently made an example of.
 He was initially given a one-year league suspension.
-But eventually, he was permanently banned as a result of the continuing negative headlines.
+But eventually, he was permanently banned, as a result of the continuing negative headlines.
 The sanctions against Stumpf were approved by Honecker and Krenz in the SED Central Committee.
-The refereeing committee of the DFV was also suspended and replaced by new members.
-In various reports, the match went down in history as the Schand-Elfmeter von Leipzig, or the "Shame penalty of Leipzig".
-Stumpf sent a petition to SED General Secretary Honecker and asked him to review the measures taken against him.
-Krenz told Honecker that the measures against Stumpf had been "met with broad approval among the population" and asked Honecker to give him the task of answering the letter from Stumpf.
-Krenz was then allowed to answer Stumpf, and Stumpf was rejected.
+In various reports, the episode has been referred to as the Schand-Elfmeter von Leipzig ("Shame penalty of Leipzig").